NRO has a Steering Group and four Programme Councils. The Steering Group consists of representatives from:

 The NRO programme councils are responsible for research programming:

-- The Programme Council for Applied Education Research (PPO) funds research that is closely related to daily educational practice.
+- The Programme council for Practice Based Research (PPO) funds research that is closely related to daily educational practice.
 A question or point of improvement in educational practice should be the point of departure in the research.
-The solution to this problem must be researched in close collaboration between researchers and practitioners.
+The solution to this problem must be researched in close collaboration between researchers and practitioners

 - The Programme Council for Fundamental Education Research (PROO) focuses on fundamental research into Dutch education policy and practice.
 It specifically concentrates on research that contributes to solutions for important problems in education in the long term.